Moultrie, Georgia

 Moultrie is the county seat and largest city of Colquitt County, Georgia, United States.
 It is the third largest city in Southwest Georgia, behind Thomasville and Albany.
 As of the 2020 census, Moultrie's population was 14,638.
 It was originally known as Ochlockoney until it was incorporated by the Georgia General Assembly in 1859.

 Moultrie is an agricultural community set in the Southern Rivers part of Georgia.

 Downtown Moultrie contains the Moultrie Commercial Historic District, listed on the National Register of Historic Places.
 The district includes the Colquitt Theatre.

 It is well known for its boutiques and farming industry.
-Moultrie is the home of former US Senator Saxby Chambliss.
+Moultrie is the home of former United States Senator Saxby Chambliss.

 History

 The city was named after Gen. William Moultrie, the Revolutionary War hero after whom Fort Moultrie was named following the successful defense of Charleston, South Carolina, against the British under Peter Parker, an anniversary subsequently celebrated as Carolina Day.

 Colquitt County became the 115th county in Georgia by an act of the Legislature on February 25, 1856.
-It was named after Walter Terry Colquitt, a minister, statesman and lawyer who was a military leader in the mid-1800s.
-In 1879, a charter was adopted and 50 acre in the center of the county was declared the county seat.
+It was named after Walter Terry Colquitt, a minister, slave owner, statesman, and lawyer who was a military leader in the mid-1800s.
+In 1879, a charter was adopted, and 50 acre in the center of the county was declared the county seat.

-Founders of naval stores started harvesting timber in the late 1890s.
+The founders of naval stores started harvesting timber in the late 1890s.
 They set up turpentine stills and built tram roads, allowing for the railroad to come into the territory.
 The Boston & Albany line, which later became the Georgia Northern Railway, was the first through town, bringing with it growth and prosperity for the county.
 Practically every train brought new residents interested in supplying naval stores or working in the sawmills.

-By 1900, through the work of businessmen, bankers and speculators, the county was becoming a farmer's paradise.
+By 1900, through the work of businessmen, bankers, and speculators, the county was becoming a farmer's paradise.

-Land was cleared and development companies began dividing the forested area into farm tracts.
+Land was cleared, and development companies began dividing the forested area into farm tracts.
 Experienced farmers from north Georgia and the Carolinas were invited to come and develop the land.
 The county's agriculture industry thrives today.

+The official flag of Moultrie is a rendition of the Moultrie Flag designed by the city's namesake, William Moultrie, during the American Revolutionary War; adopted by resolution of the mayor and council, it consists of a blue field measuring 3 by 5 feet with a white crescent in the upper hoist corner inscribed with the word "Liberty", with an identical design on both sides.